appstract/laravel-opcache/README.md

 #### If you want to learn more about OPcache and what it can do for your Laravel app, you can [read the article on Medium](https://medium.com/appstract/make-your-laravel-app-fly-with-php-opcache-9948db2a5f93#.bjrpj4h1c).

+## Requirements
+This package requires Laravel 5.4 or newer.
+For older Laravel versions (5.1 or newer), you can use version 1.3.0

 ## Installation

 You can install the package via Composer: